 Using Your Segal AmeriCorps Education Award

 After successfully completing your AmeriCorps term of service, you are eligible to receive a Segal AmeriCorps Education Award.
 You can use your education award to repay qualified student loans and to pay certain educational expenses costs at eligible institutions of higher education and training programs.
-You may use your education award to repay qualified student loans, to pay for current education expenses at eligible schools, or for both purposes.
+You may use your education award to repay qualified student loans, to pay for current education expenses, or for both purposes.

 You can access the entire award or part of it until the total amount has been used or the award expires.
 You must use your award within seven years of completing your term of service.

 Under certain conditions, education awards can be transferred to specific family members.
-Briefly, the person who earned the award 1) must have been at least 55 years of age in an AmeriCorps State or National Program when he or she began the term of service and 2) must have begun the term of service on or after October 1, 2009.
+Briefly, the person who earned the award 1) must have earned the award by serving in an AmeriCorps State or National Program, 2) must have been been at least 55 years of age when he or she began the term of service and 3) must have begun the term of service on or after October 1, 2009.
 The recipient of the award has to be the transferring individual’s child, stepchild, foster child, grandchild, or step-grandchild.
-Visit the Transferring an Education Award web page for more information on transferring awards.
+Visit the web page Transferring an Education Award for more information on transferring awards.